charon25/DofusDamageOptimizer/README.md

  - `param new <name>` : create a new parameters set, based on the current one
  - `param change <name>` : change the current parameters set to the specified one
  - `param [[<parameter> <value>] ...]` : update the current parameters set with the specified parameters (the parameters are described in the "Parameters" section)
+ - `param ls` : list all the currently available parameters set
+ - `param show [name]` : show more details on the specified parameters set (if none is supplied, use the currently selected one)

 ### Stats-related